lose power

 7 Ways To Cook When You Lose Power

-Today it’s all about 7 ways to cook when you lose power.
+Today, it’s all about 7 ways to cook when you lose power.
 Yes, we will all lose power at some time or another.
 It may be a day, three days, three weeks, or three months.
-You may know September of every year is National Preparedness Month and it’s a great time to take inventory of our own preparedness efforts.
+You may know that September of every year is National Preparedness Month, and it’s a great time to take inventory of our own preparedness efforts.

-But this year I was packing up my home to move north closer to family and friends so I didn’t have time to write a post on this preparedness holiday, so to speak.
+However, this year I was packing up my home to move north, closer to family and friends, so I didn’t have time to write a post on this preparedness holiday, as it were.
 I’m actually updating one from September 2017.

-Here’s the deal, there may be some items today you can use and some you will not be able to use, for instance, the Sun Oven.
-If your location has limited sunshine you would not want to purchase a Sun Oven, it needs a lot of sunshine.
+Here’s the deal: there may be some items available today that you can use, and some that you won’t be able to use, for instance, the Sun Oven.
+If your location has limited sunshine, you would not want to purchase a Sun Oven, as it requires a lot of sunshine.

-In Southern Utah, I think we had close to 350 days of sunshine a year.
-It’s a perfect place to use one year-round.
-I have now moved up to Northern Utah, but it should work fine on the majority of the days here too.
+In Southern Utah, we typically experience around 350 days of sunshine per year.
+It’s a perfect place to use year-round.
+I have now moved to Northern Utah, but it should work fine on most days here as well.
 Here are my favorite cooking devices when we lose power.

 7 Cooking Items When You Lose Power